Unwind at These Serene New Jersey-Area Lavender Farms

 802 New Galena Road, Doylestown, PA

 This farm sells lavender products that can incorporate the plant into every part of your life.
 Try a taste of lavender sugar, pick up a lavender and rose scone baking mix or get a lavender and lime clay facial mask for an at-home spa experience.
-Lavender is expected to be in peak bloom the last two weeks of June.
+Lavender is expected to be in peak bloom the last two weeks of June, and tours of the farm are usually available.

 Quiet Hills Lavender Farm